top of page

 Children and Elderberries

-It can be tough to get your kid to drink their elderberry without making their entire face purple, as well as their clothing, the floor, and your hands.
+It can be tough to get your kid to drink their elderberry juice without making their entire face purple, as well as their clothing, the floor, and your hands.
 A couple things that have made our toddlers ask for more elderberry:

 1. leave out the spices (cinnamon, cloves, etc,) simple elderberry with honey tastes delicious